BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 If you like the zero-install and the style of interactive learning that this guide provides, you should definitely check [Rich 4Clojure](https://github.com/PEZ/rich4clojure) out.

 You can regard it as a companion to this guide.
 It is aimed at practicing Clojure, starting at the elementary levels, bringing you to advanced stuff.
-Some beginners will probably learn easier by using the 4Clojure problems, than by reading about details about Clojure.
+Some beginners will probably learn easier by using the 4Clojure problems, than by details about Clojure.

 ## Other learning resources